Once there was a world that seemed at first glance much like other worlds you may have lived in or read about, but it wasn’t…

 “Oh!”
 Rachel said, delighted that the boy was so fond of his furry serpent friend.
 The dragon flew along beside him, his long whiskers flickering as he gazed fondly at his master.

 “What about you?”
 Sigfried asked.
-“What do you want to be?”
+“What do you want?”

 Now it was Rachel’s turn.
-Her voice rang with fervent conviction. ”I want to know everything!”
+Her voice rang with conviction.
+“I want to know everything!”

 “Normally, I would assume that was impossible,” Sigfried said seriously.
 “But a month ago, I thought sorcerers and flying brooms were impossible.
 Can it be done?”